Gluten Free Quiche Lorraine

 This post contains affiliate links.

-I don’t make huge batches of pasta anymore, as Mr. Cucina is diabetic and we both watch our diets pretty carefully.
-This little test batch was just enough for the two of us.
-The recipe is scalable, so you can adjust it to make dinner for two or a feast for the family.
+I don’t make huge batches of pasta anymore, but this little test batch is enough for a nice dinner for two.
+The recipe is scalable, so you can adjust it to make a small dinner or a feast for the family.
 I give you ingredient measures for 2, 4, 6 and 8 servings.

 I used a Malloreddus board to create the ridged shape.
 You can find them at specialty shops like Fante’s.
 Similar to a gnocchi board, it’s a cool little gadget to have in your collection!
 Did you know that traditional Malloreddus pasta is made with semolina?
 Of course, that is off limits on the gluten free diet!